hashicorp/vault/website/source/docs/concepts/ha.html.markdown

 Vault core.
 For example: to increase the scalability of Vault with Consul, you would generally scale Consul instead of Vault.

-The sections below explain the server communication pattens and each type of request handling in more detail.
+The sections below explain the server communication patterns and each type of request handling in more detail.
 At a minimum, the requirements for redirection mode must be met for an HA cluster to work successfully.